Skip to Main Content

 Ryerson Image Centre, 33 Gould St

 As the world’s second largest country by land mass, Canada relies on its transportation infrastructure to link our widely-separated, culturally distinct communities.
-In this photo series, Scott Conarroe studies railways and ports in the context of their unique natural and architectural surroundings.
-For instance, a moody shoreline shot of Port aux Basques, Newfoundland captures maritime A-frames engulfed in a foreboding coastal fog.
+In this photo series, displayed at the 2015 Contact Photography Festival, Scott Conarroe examines railways and ports within the context of their distinctive natural and architectural surroundings.
+For instance, a moody shoreline shot off Port aux Basques, Newfoundland captures maritime A-frames engulfed in a foreboding coastal fog.

 Jihyun Jung, Demolition Site 14 Outside, 2013, Courtesy of the artist.